 Now we also add orzo, and pour in the tomato sauce mixed with roasted bell peppers, some tomato paste and chicken broth.
 The roasted bell peppers are a must.
 I used a jar, so no effort, but this is what makes the sauce taste so delicious.
 It adds a subtle sweetness you can’t get with any other ingredient.
 The tomato paste gives the sauce a perfect concentrated flavor together with the crushed tomatoes so you’ll have a rich and a pretty smooth sauce.
 The depth of flavor it adds is almost like you’ve been letting it cook for hours.

 We cook the orzo in that flavorful sauce, then transfer the meatballs back into the pan.
 As finishing touch, we add mozzarella and bake everything a couple of minutes in the oven.
 And there you have it…the best meatballs ever.
 Yep, and only one pan.

 - Can’t find orzo?
-Leave it out and serve this dish with spaghetti or some bread
+Use any other tiny shaped pasta, or leave it out and serve this dish with spaghetti or some bread.

 - One Pan Zucchini and Eggplant Orzo Bake